shaunmane/terraform-beginner-bootcamp-2023/journal/week0.md

 This will destroy resources.

-You can also use the auto approve flag to skip the approve prompt e.g. `terraform apply --auto-approve`
+You can also use the auto approve flag to skip the approve prompt e.g. `terraform destroy --auto-approve`

 #### Terraform Lock Files